 Cane Sugar comes from the sugarcane plant, native to South Asia.
-It’s a tall perennial grass with jointed stalks, and is one of the most efficient photosynthesizers in the plant kingdom, which means it can be planted densely and still produce high volumes of cane.
+It’s a tall perennial grass with jointed stalks and is one of the most efficient photosynthesizers in the plant kingdom, which means it can be planted densely and still produce high volumes of cane.
 Its prime production regions are in the Caribbean, South America, and Southeast Asia.

-Turning sugarcane into raw sugar is an arduous process which has, fortunately, been eased by mechanization.
-First the cane must be harvested – many farms first burn the field to remove dry leaves from the stalks, making them easier to cut and lowering the incidence of insects or pests in the fields.
-It is then transported to a sugarcane mill, where the cane is shredded up to prepare it for juice extraction.
+Turning sugarcane into raw sugar is an arduous process that has, fortunately, been eased by mechanization.
+First, the cane must be harvested – many farms first burn the field to remove dry leaves from the stalks, making them easier to cut and lowering the incidence of insects or pests in the fields.
+It is then transported to a sugarcane mill, where the cane is shredded up to prepare for juice extraction.
 Next, it is juiced, and the juice is clarified to remove debris and evaporated to raise its concentration.
-Finally, it’s crystallised, goes through centrifugation to remove the crystals from the molasses (the syrupy byproduct that gets removed from refined sugar crystals) before going through drying and packaging.
+Finally, it’s crystallized, goes through centrifugation to remove the crystals from the molasses (the syrupy byproduct that gets removed from refined sugar crystals) before going through drying and packaging.

 The end result is raw sugar, a product that still contains some molasses, giving it a darker color.

 If it’s pure white sugar you’re after, you’ll have to refine it further to remove the molasses and other impurities that affect its color.
-This requires a whole slew of processes including affination to remove the molasses coating from the sugar crystals, washing, clarification, de-coloring with phosphoric acid and calcium hydroxide or with calcium dioxide, one more round of concentration, and finally we’re left with refined white sugar.
+This requires a whole slew of processes including affination to remove the molasses coating from the sugar crystals, washing, clarification, de-coloring with phosphoric acid and calcium hydroxide or with calcium dioxide, one more round of concentration, and finally, we’re left with refined white sugar.

 Sugar: What Does it Taste Like?

 I began my adventures in sugar tasting by trekking over to my local grocery store and buying every sugar I could find.
 The main difference between different types of sugar is the amount of processing it undergoes and the amount of molasses the end product contains.
-Although many sugars are labelled ‘raw’, they have all gone through some amount of refinement.
+Although many sugars are labeled ‘raw’, they have all gone through some amount of refinement.

 Coming back to the office with 13 different varieties of sugar, I proceeded to make simple syrups out of each.
 I used 1 part sugar to 1 part water (with the notable exception of Date Sugar, which required a 1:3 ratio and was still the consistency of wet cement) and let them steep overnight.